VelonSocks

 Not always, but many retail, warehouse, and marketplace systems expect them.
 If the socks will enter a structured inventory flow, barcode planning should happen early.

 Because outer marks affect receiving, picking, inspection, and final shipment handling.
-They are operational tools, not just shipping labels.
+They are operational tools, not only shipping labels.

 Related Guides